 We may update this notice periodically.
 Where we do this we will inform members [and beneficiaries] of the changes and the date on which the changes take effect.

 Contacting us

 Please contact the Fund administrator [ - ] for further information.

 Data Protection Officer

-You may also contact our data protection officer [ - ] for further information
+You may also contact our data protection officer [ - ] for further information or if you have a complaint about how we have handled your personal data.